haziqj/cv/README.md

 - [Ulrik Lyng's CV](https://ulyngs.github.io/pagedown-cv/) -- an aesthetically-pleasing one-column CV layout
 - [Nick Strayer's CV](https://github.com/nstrayer/cv) -- inspiration for [data driven CV](https://github.com/nstrayer/datadrivencv)

+I've set GitHub Actions to build my CV daily (maybe an overkill, we'll see).
+I can just update the Google Sheets and in theory the website will be built with the updated data.
+Cool.

 Copyright (C) 2021 Haziq Jamil